 Mission Health System

-Leading the way is the region’s largest hospital system, the 1,100-plus-bed Mission Health System, which operates six hospitals in Western North Carolina, along with numerous outpatient and surgery centers.
+Today, Mission Health operates six hospitals in Western North Carolina, along with numerous outpatient and surgery centers.
 These include the flagship Mission Hospital in Asheville, along with:

 - Angel Medical Center in Franklin.